kalrish/luatex-lua-module-cache-manager/README.md

 I have tested it on LuaTeX and LuaJITTeX, both version 0.80, revision 5238, as packaged by TeX Live, on Windows.

 ## Does it really help? ##
 A bit, ja, although I haven't properly benchmarked it.
-It can be more than half a second in my machine.
+It can be more than half a second in my machine, which is nice for small documents that are compiled often.